zeusro/zeusro/README.md

 1. [math](https://github.com/zeusro/math)

-I have no salary in China, so I’m leaving.
+I have no salary in China.
+I’m leaving.